tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 Requests will be done using Tarantool as a :ref:`client <admin-using_tarantool_as_a_client>`.
-Start Tarantool, and enter a usual Tarantool configuration request.
+Start Tarantool and, optionally, enter the Tarantool configuration request.

+Before Tarantool 2.0 you needed to use it prior to performing any database operations.
+Now you can start working with the database outright.
+Tarantool initiates the database module and applies default settings.

 .. code-block:: tarantoolsession